Woody Interruptus: Plot

-Kelly (Jackie Swanson) and Henrí (Anthony Cistaro) return from France.
-Henrí, who Sam later learns is an arrogant womanizer during a conversation with him at the bar, swears to Woody (Woody Harrelson) that he is attempting to steal Kelly from Woody.
+Kelly and Henrí return from France.
+Henrí, who Sam later learns is an arrogant womanizer during a conversation with him at the bar, swears to Woody that he is attempting to steal Kelly from Woody.
 Woody becomes angry as he realizes that Henrí is serious about his claims to take Kelly from him, while the naïve Kelly often dismisses Woody's concerns, claiming Henrí's attempts as jokes.
-When Woody becomes worried about losing her to Henrí, Sam (Ted Danson) suggests a motel to improve Woody and Kelly's relationship.
-Woody takes Kelly out to a cheap motel for their evening together, but Carla (Rhea Perlman) arrives to stop them.
+When Woody becomes worried about losing her to Henrí, Sam suggests a motel to improve Woody and Kelly's relationship.
+Woody takes Kelly out to a cheap motel for their evening together, but Carla arrives to stop them.
 Carla tells them that making out in a cheap motel is a bad idea, that she got pregnant when she was sixteen in the same motel, and that their love is too precious for such a setting.
 Then the couple decide to save their moment for the right time, so they leave, while Carla brings in and then tries to seduce Henrí.

 Meanwhile, Cliff tells his friends that he plans to freeze his head after death, but they mock him and his plans.
-Therefore, Cliff and Frasier (Kelsey Grammer) pull a prank on bar patrons by bringing a box of apparently a frozen head, which turn out to be only a microcassette.
+Therefore, Cliff and Frasier pull a prank on bar patrons by bringing a box of apparently a frozen head, which turn out to be only a microcassette.
 At the end, Frasier, Norm and Paul pull a prank on Cliff by pretending to be decapitated.